 Almonds help prevent damage from forming within artery walls and protect against dangerous plaque buildup.
 Almonds nutrition benefits also make them a great food to support healthy cholesterol and blood pressure levels, in addition to fighting weight gain and obesity — three of the biggest risk factors associated with heart attacks and stroke.

-2. Support Healthy Brain Function
+2. Supports Healthy Brain Function

 Almonds are often considered one of the best brain foods.
 Almonds nutrition is somewhat unique in that almonds contain riboflavin and L-carnitine, two key nutrients capable of positively affecting neurological activity and preventing cognitive decline.

-3. Maintain Skin Health
+3. Maintains Skin Health

+Studies show that almonds have positive effects on glucose tolerance and risk factors for metabolic syndrome.
 Almonds’ rich supply of MUFAs helps slow the rate at which glucose (sugar) is released into the bloodstream.
 In addition to managing blood sugar and preventing insulin resistance (which can occur over time when the body becomes less reactive to insulin, the sugar-controlling hormone), almonds nutrition benefits include the ability to lower other common diabetes risks: unhealthy body weight, inflammation and high levels of oxidative stress.

 Although nuts are high in fat and calories, they prolong the feeling of satisfaction after you eat and keep your blood sugar more stable than low-fat meals do.
-Thus, you’re less likely to experience a roller-coaster of energy dips and food cravings.
+Thus, you’re less likely to experience a roller coaster of energy dips and food cravings.

 For example, one 2003 article published in the International Journal of Obesity found that when women consumed almonds over a six-month period, compared to other women who didn’t eat almonds, they experienced greater reductions in weight/BMI, waist circumference, fat mass and systolic blood pressure.

-6. Increase Nutrient Absorption
+6. Increases Nutrient Absorption

-7. Increase Digestive Health
+7. Improves Digestive Health

-A 2014 study by the Institute of Food Science & Technology in China found that when women ate a daily dose of 56 grams of almonds over an eight-week period, significant increases in the populations of healthy bacteria called Bifidobacterium and Lactobacillus were observed.
-(7)
+A 2014 study by the Institute of Food Science & Technology in China found that when women ate a daily dose of 56 grams of almonds over an eight-week period, significant increases in the populations of healthy gut bacteria called Bifidobacterium and Lactobacillus were observed.

 8. Can Help Fight Cancer and Inflammation